The instability mechanism of compact multiplanet systems

 Despite much previous work on the stability of multiplanet systems, the dynamical mechanism by which compact (exo)planetary systems destabilize remains somewhat unclear.
 Theoretical progress has been hindered by the difficulty of predicting instability times, which quickly becomes analytically intractable when considering the influence of many resonances.
 In this work, we pursue a semi-analytic approach, enabled by the open-source \celmech code \citep{celmech2022}, in which we generate dynamical models that account for various combinations of resonant interactions between the planets.
 By comparing numerical integrations of the simplified dynamical models with $N$-body simulations, we are able to clarify the mechanism by which compact planetary systems destabilize.

 Our simplified dynamical models reveal that, surprisingly, $N$-body instability times can be accurately predicted by considering the influence of only a handful of relevant nearby MMRs.
-This points towards a remarkably simple physical picture in which specific, identifiable resonances overlap and drive chaos.
-We argue that the dominant resonances are three-body resonances, generated by nearby two-body MMRs, which overlap in compact systems, causing a slow chaotic diffusion in the period ratios of the planets.
-Once a pair of planets enter a sufficiently strong two-body MMR, the system destabilizes.
-For low-eccentricity systems, first-/second-order MMRs are typically required to initiate the final instability phase, whereas higher-order MMRs can destabilize high-eccentricity systems (in some cases, low-order MMRs between non-adjacent planet pairs can also initiate instability).
+This points toward a remarkably simple physical picture in which specific, identifiable resonances overlap and drive chaos.
+We argue that the dominant resonances are 3BRs, generated by nearby two-body MMRs, which overlap in compact systems, causing a slow chaotic diffusion in the period ratios of the planets.
+Once a pair of planets enters a sufficiently strong two-body MMR, the system destabilizes.
+For low-eccentricity systems, first-/second-order MMRs are typically required to initiate the final instability phase, whereas higher-order MMRs can destabilize high-eccentricity systems (in some cases, low-order MMRs between nonadjacent planet pairs can also initiate instability).